Radu D. Rosetti: World War I and cremation activism

+Late interwar and World War II

-His own memoirs, appearing in book form and in other formats, were treasured by the reading public, and were featured in Romanian Radio broadcasts.
+Rosetti's own memoirs, appearing in book form and in other formats, were treasured by the reading public, and were featured in Romanian Radio broadcasts.
 As noted by Eftimiu, they conserved the universe of the more senior readers, who bought the books to regain contact with the prewar world.
 Writing in 1931, Isac also saluted in them the return of the old 1890s poet, who, although "belated", offered "a compendium of civilization, affection, and true Romanianism."
 Rosetti himself was avowedly backward-looking and uninterested in modernist literature.
 He told Dianu that Futurism was already dead by 1925, and that "the orientation in Romanian literature has returned to following the right path".
 In a 1935 interview with Mihail Sebastian of Rampa, Rosetti argued that Dada and Futurism were "here today, gone tomorrow", declaring that he only read works by his own generation colleagues.
+Reportedly, he only showed up once at meetings held by the moderately modernist club Sburătorul, in what was read by the regulars as a "courtesy visit".

-He continued to causes other than cremation.
+The aging lawyer-activist, unanimously elected dean of the Ilfov Bar Association in 1933, continued to involve himself in causes other than cremation.
 Prior to the election of 1931, he represented Averescu in a civil lawsuit against journalist Bazil Gruia, who had referred to the general as an "assassin of the peasants", for his role in the 1907 revolt.
 Although, as he noted, he regarded himself as Averescu's political adversary, he agreed to defend the "great commander who had led our troops to victory".
+Some four years later, he found himself challenged by his peers after having obtained that an aged man, universally known as "Tata Moșu", be convicted for the murder of Sofia Aslan.
+During the retrial, which saw evidence piling up against Safia's son, Guy Aslan, Rosetti appeared to defend his version of events.
+As recalled by writer Vlaicu Bârna, he was damaged during the affair, with a "sad reputation over having obtained that an innocent man be convicted".
 By 1936, Rosetti was also interested in the biography of four-wars veteran Peneș Curcanul, traveling to Vaslui in hopes of acquiring his unpublished letters.